 Divi is the world’s most popular website builder, which means your theme purchase is packed with features like free website layouts, access to regular updates by Elegant Themes, and superior customer support, in addition to all the features of Divi itself.

-Because Divi is so popular, it boasts an engaged online community of devotees and websites with resources to enhance your experience with Divi.
+Because Divi is so popular, it boasts an engaged online community of devotees and resources to enhance your experience.

 In my free Facebook group, the WordPress Happy Community, I offer training about creating and marketing your own website and becoming a more successful entrepreneur.
 You can join us there to tune into my daily livestreams and ask questions to learn from me and other entrepreneurs just like you as you navigate WordPress, online marketing and the rollercoaster of entrepreneurship.

-There are numerous sites that offer free layouts for the Divi theme and plenty of other resources including full documentation from Elegant Themes (the creators of Divi), video tutorials on YouTube, and even local Divi Meetup groups.
+There are numerous sites that offer free layouts for the Divi theme and plenty of other resources including full documentation from Elegant Themes, video tutorials on YouTube, and even local Divi Meetup groups.

-Due to Divi’s huge popularity, you may be worried that your Divi-built website will end up looking generic and too similar to the other hundreds of thousands of Divi websites.
+Due to Divi’s huge popularity, you may be worried that your Divi-built website will end up looking generic and too similar to the other hundreds of thousands of websites that already use it.

 Not to worry!
 This leads us to the next reason why I love Divi: it is not only easy to use, it is extremely customisable and you can make your website as unique as you like.